bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the difference between an adaptive website and a fully responsive website?
+# 1. What is the difference between an adaptive website and a fully responsive website?

+    ### A: An adaptive website will have different designs for different screen sizes/devices while a reponsive website will use the same design with media queries/breakpoints to display the same website with slight differences for mobile vs desktop.

-2. Describe what it means to be mobile first vs desktop first.
+# 2. Describe what it means to be mobile first vs desktop first.

+    ### A: With Mobile first you're prioritizing mobile users specifically by writting your base CSS for a mobile screens display while on desktop first you're making a more traditional website that will presummedbly either have a "mobile first" design for mobile or be responsive and adjust as it is accessed from different screen sizes.

-3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+# 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    ### A: "font-size: 62.%" is a way to normalize your font size (The equivilent of 10px) so that you can use rem units in order to increase accesibililty for users who need to have a large font size.
+The text is more dynamic and based off the users broswer settings.

-4. How would you describe preprocessing to someone new to CSS?
+# 4. How would you describe preprocessing to someone new to CSS?

+    ### A: Pre-processing is a way to keep your CSS cleaner/easier to read while working on it because of nesting.
+Your preprocessor will take your nested css and create "vanilla" css out of it.
+This allows you to use features called mixin's and variables in your CSS so that you can create ways that a possible 5 lines of code could be written in one in your preprocessor.

-5. What is your favorite concept in preprocessing?
+# 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    ### A: My favorite concept and the one that gives me the most trouble would have to be variables.
+I understand how it works but I can't seem to think about the proper way to make a referencable variable quickly.
+I tend to have to think about it for a few seconds to figure out exactly what i'm accomplising when making a variable.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.